Aging In Place vs. Assisted Living: A Guide for Seniors

 There’s no easy answer in the aging in place vs assisted living debate, as this decision ultimately comes down to your individual and personal care needs.
 Those looking for a community may find one in an assisted living facility, while others may feel that their true community is the one centered around their home.
 The care found at an assisted living facility might be adequate for the needs of some, but older adults with chronic conditions might decide that live-in care at home is the way to go.

-At Truehold, we’ve done our best to support those who have made the decision to age in place, developing our sale-leaseback with these older adults in mind.
-Through our sale-leaseback, homeowners can tap into their home equity and apply it toward anything from accessibility modifications to top-notch care, all while they continue to live in the home they love.
+At Truehold, we help support those who have made the decision to age in place.
+Through our sell and stay transaction, homeowners can tap into their home equity and apply it toward anything from accessibility modifications to top-notch care, all while they continue to live in the home they love as renters.

-In exchange for rent, we’ll cover property taxes, insurance, and essential repairs, making aging in place as smooth as possible.
+We’ll cover property taxes, property insurance, and essential repairs, making aging in place as smooth as possible.
 What’s more: With the proceeds from the sale, you can adapt your home to your needs with the necessary modifications, ensuring your home is liveable and comfortable for as long as possible.
 You can also use your funds to cover the costs of home services like lawn care or a home health aid.
-Additionally, Truehold residents have exclusive access to the Truehold Care and Service team, along with geriatric care managers and occupational therapists on-call.

 No matter what path you choose for your future, we hope that we’ve helped ease some of the anxieties which may stem from this decision.
-For more resources to help you plan for tomorrow, or to learn more about Truehold’s Sale-Leaseback, download our Info Kit today.
+For more resources to help you plan for tomorrow, or to learn more about Truehold’s sell and stay transaction, download our Info Kit today.

 Lisa Carson headshot